 As the days are getting colder, we need to make sure we’re looking after those in our family that can’t simply pull on a jacket to get warmer.
 Dogs and cats can suffer from the winter cold just the same as us.
+Winter Pet Care Guide for Dogs & Cats is very important.
 In the past it was often thought that dogs and cats were naturally outdoor animals and the weather didn’t really bother them, but this is not entirely true.

 When fur is not enough